btr-supply/contracts/README.md

 BTR aims to solve these issues through a two-part system:

-1.  **BTR Markets (External Data Layer):** A transparent, high-frequency data aggregator tracking prices, volumes, and depth across numerous CEXs and DEXs.
+1.  **BTR Markets (Data Layer):** A transparent, high-frequency data aggregator tracking prices, volumes, and depth across numerous CEXs and DEXs.
 It provides open statistical estimators for trend, volatility, and momentum.
-2.  **BTR Supply (On-Chain ALM - This Repository):** The smart contract layer that utilizes insights from BTR Markets to execute an adaptive, transparent market-making strategy.
+2.  **BTR Supply (On-Chain ALM):** The smart contract layer that utilizes insights from BTR Markets to execute an adaptive, transparent market-making strategy.
 It focuses on providing robust, auto-compounding vaults with a simplified user experience across multiple blockchains.

 This repository contains the smart contracts for **BTR Supply**.

+## Key Features & Innovations

+BTR Supply incorporates several unique features designed to maximize efficiency and yield:

+*   **Predictive Range Optimization:** Liquidity ranges are determined by a perpetually optimized, market-specific predictive algorithm trained on high-fidelity tick and depth data from BTR Markets.
+The precise triggering rules for rebalancing remain off-chain for strategic reasons but are designed for future verifiability by liquidity providers.
+*   **MEV Protection:** All protocol swaps and upkeep operations are shielded from MEV (Maximal Extractable Value) through techniques like pseudo-random execution timing, non-deterministic rule application, and the use of MEV-protecting relays/RPC nodes.
+*   **Swapping via BTR Swap:** All swaps leverage [BTR Swap's aggregator](https://github.com/btr-supply/btr-swap), which routes orders across DEXs, and RFQ/intent-based systems to guarantee minimal slippage and fees, directly enhancing LP returns.
+Historical swapping performance data will be publicly available for audit.
+*   **DEX-Agnostic Vaults:** BTR Vaults operate across multiple compatible DEXs simultaneously.
+For instance, a single USDC-USDT vault on BNB Chain can manage liquidity positions across Uniswap V3, Uniswap V4, PancakeSwap V3, and Thena pools for that pair, automatically arbitraging and rebalancing liquidity between them.
+This significantly simplifies the user experience, as LPs deposit into a single vault per pair per chain.
+*   **Gas-Efficient ERC-1155 Vaults:** Vaults are implemented as ERC-1155 token instances rather than standalone contracts (similar to Uniswap V4 pools).
+This minimizes deployment overhead and reduces operational gas costs for actions like deposits, withdrawals, and rebalancing.

 ## Repository Overview